About the course

 - Maths test: Following the interview, you will be asked to complete a Maths test.
 The result of the test will not affect the outcome of the interview, but we will use this as a benchmark to assess what further support you may need.

 Placements for this route will be in either Early Years and Key Stage 1; Key Stage 1 and 2 or Upper and Lower Key Stage 2 (you are given the option to choose your preference).

 We work in partnership with over 40 schools in Newham and the surrounding boroughs.
 We aim to place our trainees in a school that is within 30 minutes commute by public transport.
 Due to our expansive partnership schools are never too far away.

 Trainees will spend their time training in a minimum of 2 different schools.
-Currently trainees spend their first term at one school, they will then go to another school in the Spring term (different age range) and return to the first school in the Summer.
+Currently trainees spend their first term at one school.
+Following this, they will then go to another school in the Spring term (different age range) and return to the first school in the Summer.